feedhenry/fh-template-apps/README.md

-template-config
+fh-template-apps
 ===============

-Repo for configuration of project, app, form, theme and connector templates.
+Repo for configuration of project, app, form, theme and service templates.

 ### global.json